HallSimonHall/DMTPowerShell/README.md

 # Powershell Script for Epicor ERP
 First created for 10.2.600

-Based on the Epicor DMT powershell script examples.
+Based on the Epicor DMT powershell script examples and EpiUsers (see references)

 ## Description
 Used to run all imports of data into a particular Epicor environment from scratch.